Fluidised bed incinerators: thermal treatment with energy recovery

 Sludge is dumped in one of the three sludge bunkers.
 A semi-automatic crane is used for mixing and feeding the sludge silo, from where the sludge is pumped into the furnaces.

 Each furnace is equipped with two feeding propellers that dose the solid waste from the feeding chute onto the fluidised bed.
 The sludge is pumped into the furnace in an even and controlled manner.

 The incineration process takes place in a strong rotating fluidised bed of sand at a minimum temperature of 850°C.

 In addition to minimising the formation of dioxins and NOx (nitrogen mono-oxides), urea is injected into the furnace to reach the required emission ceilings of NOx.

 Propellers remove the sand and bottom ashes from the furnace.
 Afterwards, the sand is sieved and subsequently brought into the fluidised bed again.
 A magnet removes the metals from the bottom ashes.

 Rational energy management was the focal-point in designing the fluidised bed installation.
 The furnaces are therefore built to recover energy efficiently.
 The heat generated from the thermal treatment is recovered in a vertical steam boiler.
 The steam produced is transferred to a turbine generator and converted into electricity, which is supplied to the public electricity grid.

-The steam released during treatment will serve the heat network ECLUSE, which will begin supplying heat and steam to neighbouring businesses in the Waasland Port from autumn 2018.
+The steam released during treatment is used for the heat network ECLUSE, which is supplying heat and steam to neighbouring businesses in the Waasland Port.

 Extensive gas washing